Kazmirchuk/nats-tcl/CoreAPI.md

 Remember to destroy this object when it is no longer needed - there's no built-in garbage collection in `connection`.

 ### objectName destroy
 TclOO destructor.
-It calls `disconnect` and then destroys the connection.
+It calls `disconnect` and then destroys the connection together with all [children objects](#TclOO-Lifecycle).

 ## Ensemble `nats::msg`
 This ensemble encapsulates all commands to work with a NATS message.
 Accessing it as a dict is deprecated.